Mutual Funds and ETFs

 - Read the details of the fund either on the fund manager’s web site or in the prospectus.
 Look to see if the objectives of the fund are consistent with your objectives.
 Make sure the types of securities the manager can purchase are in line with what you would like to buy.
 The names of some funds can be much narrower than the full range of securities the manager is allowed to buy.
 Find out if the fund management and objectives have been stable over time.
 Some funds can change their objectives on fairly short notice, potentially exposing you to risks you may not want to take or lower expected returns that you desire.
 To learn more about reading a prospectus, check out the article on Page 9 of this on-line magazine.

 - Compare the fees among the funds on your list.
-If the underlying The value of things the company owns and amounts it is owed are similar and are expected to produce the same returns, funds with lower fees are more likely to provide you with higher returns (after expenses) than funds with higher fees.
+If the underlying assets are similar and are expected to produce the same returns, funds with lower fees are more likely to provide you with higher returns (after expenses) than funds with higher fees.
 Don’t forget to look at both front-end loads and annual operating expense ratios.

 - Select a strategy for buying your mutual funds or ETFs, such as dollar-cost averaging, waiting for a price drop or buying at the market price.